-A Facebook campaign is one of the most targeted and cost-effective tools you can use as a hospital to reach your audience.
+When done right, healthcare social media marketing campaign strategies are the most targeted and cost-effective tools you can use as a hospital to reach your audience.

-To help you use Facebook advertising more effectively, this eBook outlines five types of hospital Facebook campaigns that are proven to nurture Facebook users from prospects to satisfied patients and boost your bottom line.
+To help you use social media marketing more effectively, this post outlines five types of hospital Facebook campaigns that are proven to nurture users from prospects to satisfied patients and boost your bottom line.

-But first, let’s take a look at how those hospital Facebook campaigns and targeting tools work.
-From there, it becomes clear how the social media giant targets users and how you can use it to reach your audiences—by breaking down the anatomy of a Facebook ad.
+From there, it becomes clear how the social media platforms target users and how you can use them to reach your audiences.

 75% of healthcare marketers use social ads.

 86% of the above 75% have at least some level of difficulty proving the effectiveness of these campaigns.